-Client Alert (Further Update: Effective March 1, 2016): Proposed Stricter Requirements on QII-targeted Business Exemption in Japan - Detailed Regulations Promulgated by Relevant Authorities (February 2016)Financial Regulation Newsletter
+Client Alert (Further Update: Effective March 1, 2016): Proposed Stricter Requirements on QII-targeted Business Exemption in Japan - Detailed Regulations Promulgated by Relevant Authorities (February 2016)Finance Law Newsletter

-Client Alert: Proposed Stricter Requirements on QII-targeted Business Exemption in Japan (April 2015)Financial Regulation Newsletter
+Client Alert: Proposed Stricter Requirements on QII-targeted Business Exemption in Japan (April 2015)Finance Law Newsletter

 Client Alert: 3 Month Grace Period was provided for GPs that have already filed notification (February 2012)Finance Law Newsletter

 Nishimura Institute of Advanced Legal Studies (NIALS) Report by the CLOUD Act Study Group - Analysis on Legal Issues and Proposals on Data Held by Companies and Investigations -Notices